 Accommodation on Fitzroy Island

 The big question I had in the comments on my many Instagram photos was whether you can stay on the island.
-I didn’t know when we planned to head out there but the answer is yes you can although there is only the one choice, The Fitzroy Island Resort that’s located right at the wharf surrounded by palm trees and rainforest.
-The resort is private and it’s clearly signposted that there is no access to the facilities or restaurant etc for day guests to the island so if you stay here you do have exclusive use which isn’t always the case with island resorts.
+I didn’t know it was an option when we were planning this trip, but yes, you can stay on the island, although there is only one place to stay.
+The Fitzroy Island Resort is located right at the wharf, surrounded by palm trees and rainforest.
+The resort is private, and it’s signposted that there is no access to the facilities or restaurant, etc, for day guests to the island, so if you stay here, you do have exclusive use, which isn’t always the case with island resorts.

-There’s a range of room types available from cabins to suites and I wish I’d known about it before we booked our trip as I think the prices are really quite reasonable.
-I would love to be out here for sunset and to visit the beaches really early in the morning, I do love a deserted stretch of sand so hope to find the opportunity to do that one day soon.
+There’s a range of room types available, from cabins to suites, and I wish I’d known about it before we booked our trip, as I think the prices are quite reasonable.
+I would love to be out here for sunset and to visit the beaches really early in the morning.
+I do love a deserted stretch of sand, so I hope to find the opportunity to do that one day soon.

 Check availability and accommodation options at Fitzroy Island Resort